-Today we arrived at Neshonoc Lakeside RV Park, and we're just a few feet away from the Wards'.
-The coach you see to your left is, of course the Ward's.
+Today, Sat., we arrived at Neshonoc Lakeside RV Park, and we're just a few feet away from the Wards'.
+The coach you see to your right is, of course the Ward's (not shown).
 If you look way over in the 3 o'clock position you'll see our coach.
-It's looks further than it really is.
 Later this evening we'll be going over to their coach for dinner.